Mohamed Barakatullah Bhopali: Policy of revolution

 While in England he came in close contact with Lala Hardayal and Raja Mahendra Pratap, son of the Raja of Hathras.
 He became a friend of Afghan Emir and the editor of the Kabul newspaper Siraj-ul-Akbar.
 He was one of the founders of the Ghadar Party in 1913 at San Francisco.
 Later he became the first prime minister of the Provisional Government of India established on 1 December 1915 in Kabul with Raja Mahendra Pratap as its president.

 In England, in 1897, Barakatullah was seen attending meetings of the Muslim Patriotic League.
 Here, he came across other revolutionary compatriots around Shyamji Krishnavarma.
 After about a year spent in America, in February 1904 he left for Japan, where he was appointed Professor of Hindustani at the University of Tokyo.
-In the autumn of 1906, at 1 West 34th Street in New York City, a Pan-Aryan Association was formed by Barakatullah and Samuel Lucas Joshi, a Maratha Christian, son of the late Reverend Lucas Maloba Joshi; it was supported by the Irish revolutionaries of the Clan-na-Gael, the anti-British lawyer Myron H. Phelps and of the equally anti-British Swami Abhedananda who continued the work of Swami Vivekananda.
+In the autumn of 1906, at 1 West 34th Street in New York City, a Pan-Aryan Association was formed by Barakatullah and Samuel Lucas Joshi, a Maratha Christian, son of the late Reverend Lucas Maloba Joshi; it was supported by the Irish revolutionaries of Clan-na-Gael; lawyer Myron H. Phelps; and Swami Abhedananda who continued the work of Swami Vivekananda.

 According to a report in the Gaelic American, in June 1907, a meeting of Indians, held in New York, passed resolutions "repudiating the right of any foreigner (Mr. Morley) to dictate the future of the Indian people, urging their countrymen to depend upon themselves alone and especially on boycott and swadeshi, condemning the deportation of Lajpat Rai and Ajit Singh, and expressing detestation of the action of the British authorities in openly instigating one class of Indians against another at Jamalpur and other places."
 (Source: Ker, p225).

 More vehement was his letter in Persian, which appeared in the Urdu Mualla of Aligarh, U.P., in May 1907, in which Barakatullah strongly advocated the necessity for unity between Hindus and Muslims, and defined the two chief duties of Muslims as patriotism and friendship with all Muslims outside India.
 This prophetic argument preceded by four years the publication of Germany and the Coming War, by Bernhardi, warning England to be aware of the extreme danger represented by the unity of Hindu and Muslim extremists in Bengal, as reported by the Rowlatt Commission (Chapter VII).
 He thought that the performance of both these duties depended entirely upon one rule of conduct, namely concord and unity with the Hindus of India in all political matters.
-(Ker, p226).
+(Ker, p.
+226).

-On 16 August 1908 arrived from Kolkata Bhupendra Nath Datta, Vivekananda's hot-blooded brother.
-Invited by George Freeman to edit the Free Hindustan from the Gaelic American newspaper office, Taraknath Das went to New York to join his old colleague Datta.
-In March 1909 Barakatullah left again for Japan.